Dateline: Hong Kong-Macau Ferry Terminal

 You’re entirely at their mercy.

-In reality, what you do with the little money the government thugs decide – in their great wisdom – to leave you with should be your own business.
+In reality, what you do with the little money the government officials decide to leave you with – in their great wisdom – should be your own business.

 I’ll be investigating buying gold in Hong Kong – often reputed as the world’s cheapest place to buy it – later this week.
 What I do know is that you can buy as much as you want and take it with you, whether it’s to Macau, the United States, or anywhere else.